-If you want to solve a social problem by starting a new nonprofit, you may want to stop and reconsider.
+If you want to solve a social problem by starting a new charitable nonprofit, you may want to stop and reconsider.

 Do you understand how a charitable nonprofit organization is different from a for-profit organization?
 For example, a business pursues a profit.
 Profit is its reason to exist.
 But charitable nonprofits pursue a social mission first, and all its income goes to that mission.
 A for-profit business is owned by someone, either a person or shareholders.
 A charitable nonprofit belongs to no one.
-It answers to the public and exists for a common good.
+It answers to the public and exists for the common good.

 Just having passion about a cause will not be enough.
 Nonprofits require just as much foresight and knowledge about running an organization as any for-profit business does.

 Here are the most common mistakes nonprofit founders make.
 Avoid them, and you just might be off to a great start.

 Lack of a business plan is one of the most common mistakes that startup nonprofits make.
 In their enthusiasm to do good, many founders of nonprofits forget that a nonprofit is a type of business.
 Businesses have business plans in hand before launching.
 A business plan includes an evaluation of the competitive environment, sources of funding, potential products or services to be offered and to whom, and a needs assessment.

 Close behind the lack of planning is an unrealistic expectation about funding for a startup nonprofit.
 Many founders do not anticipate what it will cost to start their nonprofit, much less have any idea of where to get the funds.